cbev0x/cbev0x.github.io/_posts/2026-01-14-YearOfTheRabbit.md

 ![nmap scan](../assets/img/2026-01-14-YearOfTheRabbit/ssheli.png)

-ssh loginI use find with that special spelling of secret and find a directory named s3cr3t under /usr/games.
+I use find with that special spelling of secret and find a directory named s3cr3t under /usr/games.

 ![nmap scan](../assets/img/2026-01-14-YearOfTheRabbit/secretdir.png)

-hidden directoryThis contains Gwendoline's password along with a message telling her it's way too weak.
+This contains Gwendoline's password along with a message telling her it's way too weak.

 ![nmap scan](../assets/img/2026-01-14-YearOfTheRabbit/gwenpassword.png)

-gwen's passwordFrom here we can switch users to Gwen and grab the user flag under her home directory.
+From here we can switch users to Gwen and grab the user flag under her home directory.
 Next, I go about the typical routes for root privesc.

 ![nmap scan](../assets/img/2026-01-14-YearOfTheRabbit/sudoprivs.png)

-Gwen's sudo permissionsThe only thing of note was that we're allowed to run a Sudo command on the vi binary, but only on the /home/gwendoline/user.txt file and not as root.
+The only thing of note was that we're allowed to run a Sudo command on the vi binary, but only on the /home/gwendoline/user.txt file and not as root.
 I spend some time researching into bypasses for this and discover CVE-2019–14287.
 There is a proof of concept which allows us to spawn a bash shell as root while bypassing these security controls.

 We just need to specify the user as #-1 which tricks Sudo into running our command as root.